gargabhinav0001/intro-grpc/README.md

 # intro-grpc

-This is introductory project for gRPC
+This is introductory project for gRPC.

+Making use of REST APIs on client to invoke gRPC server